-The second part of our conceptual proposed implementation requirement is a multi-year land application rate formula that will be used to determine how much nitrogen can be applied to dairy cropland consistent with the groundwater loading limit.
+The second part of our conceptual proposed implementation requirement is a multi-year land application rate formula that will be used to determine how much nitrogen can be applied to dairy cropland consistent with the groundwater loading limit to meet the nitrogen discharge limit.
 To develop the land application rate formula, we will start with the groundwater loading limit and back-calculate a final, multi-year, land application rate formula.
-The formula will take into account nitrogen applied per acre, crop uptake, denitrification in the soil above the root zone, and possibly other factors.
-The dairy operator will use the land application formula to determine how much manure can be land applied in a given year consistent with a multi-year land application rate.
+The formula will take into account nitrogen applied per acre, crop nitrogen uptake, denitrification in the soil within the root zone, and other available and relevant data and methodologies.
+The land application formula will determine how much manure and other nitrogen-containing fertilizers a dairy operator can land apply in a given year consistent with a multi-year land application rate.
 At the conclusion of a time schedule determined by the Central Valley Water Board, dairies would be required to comply with the final multi-year land application rates derived from the final land application rate formula.

 As stated, our staff will take on the responsibility of developing both the groundwater loading limit and the land application rate formula.
-We will do so through academic consultation, with technical coordination with the Central Valley Water Board and the CVDRMP.
-The groundwater loading limit, and the land application rate formula will be a product of the application of sound scientific principles, without the influence or the appearance of influence of advocacy from agricultural, environmental, social justice, or other interests, so we intend to provide only limited public involvement in the initial development.
+We will prioritize this work and strive towards its completion before 2032.
+While this work will be led by State Water Board staff, the technical work will be completed with meaningful collaboration with the Central Valley Water Board, along with technical coordination with the CVDRMP and with academic consultation.
+The groundwater loading limit and the land application rate formula will be a data-driven product of the application of sound scientific principles, rather than the result of a panel of practitioners, but we intend to provide some limited public involvement in the initial development.
 Although the external peer review requirements of Health and Safety Code section 57004 do not apply to water quality orders or waste discharge requirements, we intend to use a similar external peer review approach for both the groundwater loading limit and the land application rate formula to ensure that this recommended component of our regulatory framework is scientifically sound.

-Upon our finalization of our two-part conceptual implementation requirement, we will forward it to the Central Valley Water Board for its evaluation as the preferred option to satisfy the final numeric dairy waste land application rates component of the regulatory framework.
+Upon our finalization of our two-part conceptual implementation requirement, we will forward it to the Central Valley Water Board for its evaluation as the preferred option to satisfy the final numeric land application rates component of the regulatory framework when it considers adoption of its final revised dairy general waste discharge requirements (see Section III.A.6.c).

 Time Schedule for Compliance with Final Numeric Land Application Rates

-It will undoubtedly take time for existing dairies to come into compliance with the final numeric nitrogen land application rates described above.
+It will undoubtedly take time for existing dairies, which we define below in Section III.A.3.b, to come into compliance with the final numeric land application rates described above.
 Therefore, the next component of the regulatory framework is a time schedule for existing dairies to come into compliance with those final application rates.
-The Central Valley Water Board must establish one or more deadlines (e.g., for different categories of existing dairies) for existing dairies to achieve compliance with the final land application rates.
+The Central Valley Water Board must establish one or more final time schedules (e.g., for different groupings of existing dairies based on size, manure management practices, or other characteristics that the Central Valley Water Board determines are relevant to the amount of time needed to achieve compliance) for existing dairies to achieve compliance with the final land application rates.
 The final time schedule shall reflect a realistic assessment of the shortest practicable time required to achieve compliance and the considerations we set forth below.